-Kim Kardashian Calls Paris ‘Life Changing’ Ahead of KUWTK Tell-All
+Kim Kardashian Calls Paris ‘Life Changing’ Ahead Of KUWTK Tell-All

 — Kim Kardashian West (@KimKardashian) March 19, 2017

-Reports of incident detailed Kim Kardashian being tied up and locked in the bathroom but not before a gun was pointed to her head.
+Reports of the incident detailed Kim Kardashian being tied up and locked in the bathroom but not before a gun was pointed to her head.
 Robbers entered Kardashian’s apartment in a luxury hotel after pretending to be cops and tying up the night porter.
-The robbery happened just before 3 a.m.
+The robbery happened just before 3:00 a.m.
 Paris time, The Guardian reported.
 Though she was not hurt, Kim claimed she was badly shaken.
-The thieves stole nearly $ 10 million from the KUWTK star, including a 15-carat ring given to her by husband Kanye West.
+The thieves stole nearly $10 million from the KUWTK star, including a 15-carat ring given to her by husband Kanye West.

 Balenciaga.
 No make up today. pic.twitter.com/l2WknhHoiy